- There are no subtitles in any language nor even French subtitles for the deaf or hard of hearing.

 - Consider the effect of those two quotes on the the British, the Americans and the French.

 French is the first or official language of over 200 million people and is widely used as a second language.
-It is a Romance language which developed from the Latin spoken in Gaul; it had a very great influence on English as the language of the Norman ruling class
+It is a Romance language that developed from the Latin spoken in Gaul, the northern dialects becoming dominant after Paris became the capital in the 10th century.
+French became widely used owing to the cultural influence and colonial expansion of France from the 11th century, and it had a very great influence on English as the language of the Norman ruling class

-- informal Used to apologize for swearing.Más ejemplos en oraciones
+- informal Used to apologize for swearing.Example sentences

 - Someone brought a guitar, too, and when I saw that, that's when I got the heck out of there, if you'll pardon my French.